go-bayes/boilerplate/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-The `boilerplate` package offers a lightweight and flexible toolkit for managing, accessing, and compiling boilerplate text templates.
-Designed to streamline the creation and upkeep of template databases, `boilerplate` allows users to efficiently store, retrieve, and update their content.
-Initially, the package supports (quarto) markdown.
+The `boilerplate` package offers a lightweight and flexible toolkit for managing, accessing, and compiling reports and from templates (boilerplates).
+Simple and intutive command line interfaces allows users to efficiently store, retrieve, and update their content.
+Outputed markdown text can be dropped directly into markdown documents, such as `quarto` documents.

 ## Installation